 Second track ‘Fine Not Fine’, released earlier this week, is more like the Spector of old.
 A mechanic drum machine sits below a bed of synths that could easily give you a pair of fingerless leather gloves and transport you back to the 80’s in an instant.
 As the title suggests the lyrics aren’t particularly cheerful again but it’s yet another melancholic catchy Spector tune that will stick in your head for days.

 A low rumbling bass line and haunting string synths characterise third track ‘Local International’, a slower more downbeat track more like ‘Bad Boyfriend’ then any other track from Spector’s back catalogue.
-Closing track, ‘Wild Guess’ is slower and more somber still until a guitar line that wouldn’t be out of place in a track from a stadium rock band kicks in to lift the track out of its slump somewhat.
+The closing track, ‘Wild Guess’ is slower and more sombre still until a guitar line that wouldn’t be out of place in a track from a stadium rock band kicks in to lift the track out of its slump somewhat.